-St Matthew's Collegiate (Masterton) reports accurate achievement data by:
+St Oran's College reports accurate achievement data by:

-ensuring that data files are submitted to NZQA in a timely manner so that NZQA holds up-to-date data

-- checking Key Indicators and NZQA reports to identify and resolve any errors - conducting student and teacher checks of entries and results at key times during the year - ensuring low levels of late external entries, and internal entries with no results - reporting results against the correct provider codes of providers with which the school holds current Memoranda of Understanding - seeking NZQA approval through a subcontracting agreement to engage with a non-consented provider to deliver specific standards.
+- ensuring that data files are submitted to NZQA in a timely manner so that NZQA holds up-to-date data - checking Key Indicators and NZQA reports to identify and resolve any errors - conducting student and teacher checks of entries and results at key times during the year - ensuring low levels of late external entries, and internal entries with no results - reporting results against the correct provider codes of providers with which the school holds current Memoranda of Understanding - seeking NZQA approval through a subcontracting agreement to engage with a non-consented provider to deliver specific standards.

-Effective communication to inform staff, and students and their families / whānau about assessment
+Effective communication to inform staff, and students and their families about assessment

-St Matthew's Collegiate (Masterton) has effective processes and procedures for:
+St Oran's College has effective processes and procedures for:

-- keeping assessment-related communications current and accurate, and reviewing communications to ensure they remain fit for purpose - ensuring students receive outlines for courses they undertake - supporting students to monitor their achievement - discussing assessment policy and procedure with staff, and providing updates of NCEA information throughout the year - reporting on students' progress towards qualifications, including providing opportunities for parents to discuss their children's NCEA goals, progress, and achievement - supporting teachers new to the school through an induction programme to understand school and NZQA assessment processes - celebrating students' success, such as the holding of parent gatherings.
+- keeping assessment-related communications current and accurate, and reviewing communications to ensure they remain fit for purpose - ensuring students receive outlines for courses they undertake - supporting students to monitor their achievement - discussing assessment policy and procedure with staff, and providing updates of NCEA information throughout the year - reporting on students' progress towards qualifications, including providing opportunities for parents to discuss their children's NCEA goals, progress, and achievement - supporting teachers new to the school through an induction programme to understand school and NZQA assessment processes - celebrating students' success.

-St Matthew's Collegiate (Masterton) assists common understanding of assessment practice by:
+St Oran's College assists common understanding of assessment practice by: